PurdueElectricRacing/PERterpreter/README.md

   - .length is used to specify the DLC for a CAN frame
     - by default this will be assumed to be the number of bytes in the initial declaration
 - The keyword `ELAPSED_MS` can be accessed like a variable to get the current elapsed time (approx.) in milliseconds.
+  - This is not a variable, and is not writable.
+If you try to write to it, nothing will happen.
+- a maximum execution time for a test / routine can be specified using the `set-timeout` function.

 ## Explanation of inbuilt functions